marcelduin/Micrio.Blogpost.wasm-v3/README.md

 One option however stood out to me:

 ```
--- pedantic        Make yourself sad for no good reason.
+--pedantic        Make yourself sad for no good reason.
 ```

 This option will show all the nitty gritty compiler warnings, going from 0 to 100+ after turning this on.
 I firstly decided to ignore this, but instead of hiding my sadness, I took it upon myself to face them head-on.

 Two things I learned from this:

 1. If you're using arrays with indexed access (like `array[5]`) inside AssemblyScript, there will be bounds checking to see if there are no overflows, decreasing performance.
-Using [`unchecked(array[5])`](https://www.assemblyscript.org/memory.html#notes) will fix this problem, and makes the compiler trust the indexes you provide.
+Using [`unchecked(array[5])`](https://www.assemblyscript.org/memory.html#notes) will fix this problem, and makes the compiler trust the indices you provide.
 The code will look really weird, but it works;

 2. AssemblyScript doesn't handle circular references optimally.
 For instance, it makes sense to have a `Micrio.Camera` object, where the `Camera` also has a `Camera.Micrio` object, so it can refer to its own main image.
 Pedantic AssemblyScript warns about this, as it cannot compile optimally (which makes sense).
 So, for all functions requiring another class instance like `Micrio`, I just pass it as the first function argument.
 It's a whole different way of thinking, but keeps your classes fundamentally separated.